elastic/tedi/tedi/README.md

 Stage transparency
 ------------------
 The results of each stage shall be expressed as human-readable files on the filesystem.
 These are accessible and familiar.
-It also allow "breaking in" to the build process at various points when needed for debugging.
+It also allows "breaking in" to the build process at various points when needed for debugging.

-In particular, the _build context_ which is passed to Docker should be in the standard, on-disk format, so that Tedi can be used to render the context but is not required to execute the build (though it can do that, too).
+In particular, the _build context_ which is passed to Docker should be in the standard on-disk format so that Tedi can be used to render the context but is not required to execute the build (though it can do that, too).

 Minimal path manipulation
 -------------------------
 File and URL paths shall be as flat as possible.
-When complex paths must be manipulated, it should done once only, with the intent of shortening, flattening, simplifying the path.
+When a complex path must be manipulated, it should done once only, with the intent of shortening, flattening, simplifying the path.